1green bell pepperchopped (substitute with jalapeno for a spicier version)

 Prep potatoes and cauliflower

-Bring a deep pot of water to boil - add peeled potatoes, cauliflower florets and a pinch of turmeric.
-Boil for 20 mins until fork can smoothly be inserted into potatoes
+Add peeled potatoes, cauliflower florets and a pinch of turmeric to a large pot of water.
+Bring to a boil on medium heat for 15-20 mins until fork can smoothly be inserted into potatoes

 Drain, mash and set aside